 LOUISE LUFF BBus (UTS), CA, VITAL, is a casual lecturer in the School of Accounting at the University of Sydney and Master of Accounting Program at Macquarie University.
 Louise has had significant accounting and management experience in both professional and commercial organisations, including the role of an accounting technical manager for a large Australian financial institution.
 She has written materials for the Institute of Chartered Accountants in Australia CA and Quality Assurance programs.
 She has also written study materials for the Atax program at the University of New South Wales.

 RONITA RAM joined Henley Business School at the University of Reading as a lecturer in Accounting in 2015.
 She has a PhD in Accounting from the University of Sydney, a Post graduate Diploma in Accounting and a Bachelor of Arts degree in Accounting and Information System from the University of the South Pacific (USP) Suva, Fiji Islands.
 She is a member of the Institute of Chartered Accountants Australian and New Zealand.
-Prior to joining the Henley Business School, she worked as a Lecturer in Accounting at the University of Sydney, Australia.
-She has also previously taught in the Accounting and Financial Management Department at University of the South Pacific in Fiji and worked as an auditor at PriceWaterHouseCoopers in Fiji.
+Ronita has over ten years of teaching experience.
+She has been the recipient of the Dean’s Citation award for every semester of her teaching at the University of Sydney.
+She has taught courses on financial accounting at undergraduate and also post graduate levels at University of Sydney.
+Currently she is the lecturer and module convenor for Introduction to Accounting at Henley Business School.

 The text has been updated to incorporate the significant changes in accounting standards that have occurred since the 7th edition was written.
 This includes